canonical/netplan/doc/netplan.md

           correct network operation.
 This allows users to avoid installing a default gateway for interfaces configured via DHCP.
 Available for both the ``networkd`` and ``NetworkManager`` backends.

+     ``default-metric`` (scalar)
+     :    Use this value for default metric for automatically-added routes.
+          Use this to prioritize routes for devices by setting a higher metric on a preferred interface.
+Available for both the ``networkd`` and ``NetworkManager`` backends.

 ## Routing